ONDC-Official/ondc-deeplink/docs/Enabling deeplink encoded QR codes.md

 3. With a standard protocol in place, developers can build and scale faster.
 4. Merchants can run targeted campaigns, knowing they can direct users to specific actions or pages seamlessly.

+### Enhanced Tracking with Source ID

+To further improve the tracking and analytics of buyer interactions, an additional data field, source_id, will be included in the QR code deep link.
+This source_id (recommended to be a UUID, Universally Unique Identifier) will be used to track the orders received from scanning specific QR codes.

+#### BuyerApp Responsibilities:

+When a QR code is scanned, buyer apps will be required to fetch the source_id along with other data fields and keep track of the source_id as part of the order lifecycle.
+This way, buyer apps will be able to:

+- Track and record the source_id
+- Identify which orders were converted by scanning the QR code
+- Monitor the total number of QR code scans

+Seller/SellerApp Responsibilities:

+- Sellers/SellerApps while generating the QR codes are required to provide a unique source_id (recommended to be a UUID) at the time of generation of QR codes.
+- This unique source_id will be crucial for tracking orders and scans, helping sellers understand the effectiveness of their QR code-based catalog access strategy.

+By integrating the source_id into the deep link structure, buyer applications will be able to offer detailed insights into the buyer’s journey, from scanning the QR code to completing a purchase.

 ### Use cases:
 Deep linking with the beckn URI scheme can open the door to a wide range of use cases, each designed to enhance user interaction, convenience, and efficiency across different domains within the ONDC network.
 While the possibilities are vast, we've cataloged a few illustrative use cases to showcase the potential of this technology.